Billy-Dickson/Billy-Dickson.github.io/_posts/2013-08-05-Kielder-Marathon.md

 ## Preamble

 After our usual discussion about the run in the pub one night, myself and Chris decided to run it together.
-But as it happened, Chris was a bit injured and didn’t manage to get enough training done, and being the sensible person he is, decided not to run.
+But as it happened, Chris was a bit injured and didn’t manage to get enough training done, and being the sensible lad that he is, he decided not to run.
 Being a good mate, he did however run me down in his car, as we had already arranged digs down there.
 He also cheered me off at the start and cheered when I crossed the finish line.

 Although, I've only got a few photos of this one, it's one that I really did enjoy.
 It's advertised as Britain's most beautiful marathon, and the scenery really is stunning.
 It’s also fairly hardcore and I’m glad that I did the right amount of training, which included hills, otherwise I would have really  struggled.
 I  had a chat with someone at the start line (another runner) who assured us, that if we added an hour to our PB (Personal Best), I would be doing well, as it happens, my finishing time was only about 30 minutes outside my PB, so I was fairly happy with that.